 On each ear cup, you’ll find dedicated rubberized buttons.
 The right has a “-” and “+,” with an oblong button in between.
 The symbols control volume and feel intuitive, while the middle multi-function button works for pause/play as well as Bluetooth pairing, answering/rejecting calls, and powering on/off.

-On the left headphone, there are two buttons, one labeled ANC for controlling active noise cancelling one labeled MM for transparency mode, which the company calls Monitor Mode—they both toggle their respective features on and off.
+On the left headphone, there are two buttons, one labeled ANC for controlling active noise canceling one labeled MM for transparency mode, which the company calls Monitor Mode—they both toggle their respective features on and off.
 You’ll need to memorize which is which because they feel basically the same when you’re wearing the headphones.

 |SINGLE TAP||DOUBLE TAP||TRIPLE TAP||TAP AND HOLD|